-State of Wisconsin |
+State of Wisconsin

-Alicia is a Wisconsin resident and intends to remain living in Wisconsin.
+Example 1 Alicia is a Wisconsin resident and intends to remain living in Wisconsin.
 She gives birth to her son, Max, at a hospital in Minnesota.
-Due to medical complications, Max is an inpatient in the hospital for three weeks immediately after his birth.
-Even though Max has not physically been in Wisconsin after his birth, he is a resident of Wisconsin because his parent, Alicia, has legal custody of Max and Max will reside with her in Wisconsin once he is discharged from the hospital. |
+Due to medical complications, Max is a patient in the hospital for three weeks immediately after his birth.
+Even though Max has not physically been in Wisconsin after his birth, he is a resident of Wisconsin.
+He is a resident because his parent, Alicia, has legal custody of Max, and Max will reside with her in Wisconsin once he is discharged from the hospital.

-In an institution
+In an Institution

 If they are married, their residence is the institution's state.